-Only Cloud SQL instances configured for high availability with at least one dedicated CPU are covered by the SLA.
+Only Cloud SQL instances configured for high availability with at least one dedicated CPU are covered by the Cloud SQL SLA.
 Shared-core instances and single-zone instances are not covered by the SLA.

 Database flag values

-Cloud SQL provides the ability to configure your instance using database flags.
-A few of these flags can be set in ways that might compromise the stability or the instance or durability of its data.
+Cloud SQL lets you configure your instance using database flags.
+Some of these flags can be set in ways that might compromise the stability of the instance or the durability of its data.